nstory/wokewindows/README.md

 yarn                # install JS libs
 ```

+We use docker-compose to run the database for the app.
+Type `docker compose up` to start
+the database.
+You will need to set the variables POSTGRES_PASSWORD and POSTGRES_PORT
+in the `.env` file in the project directory.

 See "Import Production Database into Dev" section below to create the database table.

 Start the app in the standard rails way: `bundle exec rails s`